Enippadigal: Production

 Ennaipadigal, a remake of the Telugu film Seetamalakshmi (1978), was directed by P. Madhavan and produced by K. S. Sethumadhavan under Ramya Chitra.
-The story was written by K. Viswanath, and the dialogues by Mahendran.
+The dialogues were written by Mahendran.
 Cinematography was handled by A. Somasundaram, and the editing by T. R. Srinivasalu.
 N. Seshadri worked as sound engineer.
+The film was launched at AVM Studios.

 Soundtrack

 The soundtrack was composed by K. V. Mahadevan, while the lyrics were written by Kannadasan.
 The song "Kannizhantha" is set in the Carnatic raga known as Hamir Kalyani.

 Release and reception

 Enippadigal was released on 16 February 1979.
 Koushikan of Kalki appreciated the film for various aspects, including the cinematography and direction.
-The film became a commercial success, and a milestone in Shoba's career.
+Naagai Dharuman of Anna praised the acting of the cast, Mahendran's dialogues, Soman's cinematography, Mahadevan's music and Madhavan's direction.
+The film became a commercial success.

+Legacy

 Sujatha Narayanan, writing for The New Indian Express, named Enippadigal as one of her favourite films starring Sivakumar.
 S. R. Ashok Kumar of The Hindu said that Shoba set "a new trend in realistic portrayals" through her performances in films like Enippadigal.